haga-rak/fluxzy.core/README.md

 fluxzy.desktop is a desktop application build with electron/angular/.NET.
 It is available on major platform (macOS, linux, Windows) and aims to be a strong tool for analyzing and debugging HTTP traffic.

 ### How does fluxzy works?
 Fluxzy is an HTTP proxy like many other tool on market.
-Under the hood, fluxzy is quiet different for not being a simple combination of an HTTP client and HTTP server.
-In fact fluxzy is build a with a low level HTTP/1.1 fluxzy treats HTTP streams on lower level and have some custom build http engines allowing it to be to
+It takes advantages of the man on the middle technics to enable viewing and debuging secure HTTP streams.
+However, under the hood, fluxzy is quiet different from the common market HTTP debugger for not being a simple combination of an HTTP client and an HTTP server.
-Fluxy
+In fact fluxzy was build with a custom HTTP client / server and engine allowing the lowest level of passive behavior.

 ## Features list
 Find below the list of features that are currently supported :